plexescor/FocusFlow/README.md

 ## How It Works 🔍

-1. Launch **FocusFlow.exe**.
+1. Launch **ViraChrono.exe**.
 2. It silently runs in the background (Terminal).
 3. Using **Win32 API hooks**, it logs the active window and counts switches.
-4. Stay focused while FocusFlow quietly monitors your workflow.
+4. Stay focused while ViraChrono quietly monitors your workflow.

 Think of it as a **microscope for attention** – raw, precise, and unobtrusive.